UtahTriangle/pointypal/README.md

     - **Permanently deletes** the **entire** category for the given department, **including all classes**.
         - This command was designed specifically for clearing out all previous classes at the end of each term.

-* `@PointyPal post-greeting`
-    - Re-posts the greeting message that was sent on PointyPal's initial invitation to the server.

-* `@PointyPal clean-manager`
-    - Creates a new copy of the **#📝pal-class-manager** chat, complete with a new greeting message, and then deletes the old copy of the channel.

-## Backwards Compatability
+## Backwards Compatibility

 Have you already been managing student classes by hand?
-Because PointyPal is a stateless application, it can accomodate structures that servers already have in place with some adjustment!
+Because PointyPal is a stateless application, it can accommodate structures that servers already have in place with some adjustment!

 Across the board, all PointyPal departments and classes are structured in the following way: